What is the purpose of the Utah Political Subdivisions Ethics Commission (the “Commission”)?

 If I file a complaint and the Commission determines that it is incomplete, what will happen?

-You will receive a letter informing you that your complaint is incomplete.
+You will receive notice that your complaint is incomplete.
 You may file your complaint again when you have included the required information.
-If you choose to file an amended complaint, you need to do so with the office of the Lieutenant Governor.

 If my complaint has been reviewed by another ethics commission, can it still be reviewed by this commission?